HarryPeers/Revision-Notes/README.md

 • The materials should allow for the gathering of high quality feedback for different aspect of the developed prototype
 • The use of the tools has resulted in feedback that consistently provides the opportunity for evidence- informed further iteration
 • Quality of communication is effective for both technical and non-technical audiences as a result of consistent use of appropriate techniques, methods and formats
 • The use of technical language that is consistently appropriate for the intended audience

-# Task 3B
+# Task 3B Evaluation
 •	Talk about the key performance indicator in the essence of what the stake holder wanted and what you were able to deliver.
 • If possible lsit each KPI and state how you have met the requirement
 • While evaluating give examples and show proof like how that point as applied in the development